atesgoral/hrm-solutions/README.md

 > Human Resource Machine is a puzzle game.
 In each level, your boss gives you a job.
 Automate it by programming your little office worker!
 If you succeed, you'll be promoted up to the next level for another year of work in the vast office building.
 Congratulations!

-This repo contains the solutions I came up with, in hopes of exchanging ideas to come up with the most size/speed optimized solutions (or simply to help those out there who are stuck).
+This repo contains working solutions, in hopes of exchanging ideas to collaboratively come up with the most size/speed optimized solutions (or simply to help those out there who are stuck).
 Even though the programs are created through a drag-and-drop interface within the game, copy/paste from/to the clipboard works as assembly source code seen in this repo.

 The file naming convention used is: